ansible/ansible/docsite/rst/playbooks_lookups.rst

 The ``csvfile`` lookup reads the contents of a file in CSV (comma-separated value) format.
-The lookup looks for the row where the first column matches ``keyname``, and returns the value in the first column, unless a different column is specified.
+The lookup looks for the row where the first column matches ``keyname``, and returns the value in the second column, unless a different column is specified.

 The example below shows the contents of a CSV file named elements.csv with information about the periodic table of elements::